etcd-io/etcd/README.md

 #### API Versioning

-The `v2` API responses should not change after the 0.2.0 release but new features will be added over time.
+The `v2` API responses should not change after the 2.0.0 release but new features will be added over time.

-The `v1` API has been deprecated and will not be supported.
-It will be removed in the 2.0.0 release.

 #### 32-bit systems